arkfalcon/maplogger/README.md

 - Icons taken from FontAwesome

 **Bonus Info:**
-- I've made a few devtools and stored them under /src/RenderMap folder
+- I've made a few devtools and stored them under /src/frontend/Map folder as devtool.txt
-- This will allow you (and subsequently me ofc) to add in new maps down the road
+- This will allow you (and subsequently me ofc) to add in new features down the road
+- Currently, the devtool will allow you to log different points on the map as coordinates and parse them to a JSON